Basketmaker culture: Basketmaker eras

 In the Early Basketmaker II Era people lived a semi-nomadic hunter-gatherer lifestyle with the introduction of cultivation of corn, which led to a more settled, agrarian life.
 Some of the early people lived in cave shelters in the San Juan River drainage.
 Excavation of their sites yielded a large number of baskets, for which they received their name, corn and evidence of human burials.

 It was not until the Late Basketmaker II Era (about AD 50–500) that people lived in permanent dwellings, crude pit-houses made of brush, logs and earth.
 During the later portion of this period fired pottery was introduced to the Basketmakers, which due to regional and evolutionary differences greatly aided in dating and tracking pottery origins following archaeological excavations.
 Hunting became much easier during the Basketmaker III Era (about AD 500–750) when bow-and-arrow technology replaced the spear and atlatl used since the Archaic period of the Americas.

 The following periods, the Pueblo Eras, saw the introduction of above-ground, multi-roomed masonry dwellings, more efficient stone tools, garments made of cotton or turkey feathers, and the introduction of the ceremonial kiva.

 Landscape and climate

-Throughout the Ancestral Puebloan cultural eras the most important resource was water.
+Throughout the Ancestral Puebloan cultural eras, water was the most important resource.
 In the lowlands the climate was an arid land of juniper and sage.
 At about 6000 ft in elevation the climate was a moister land of pinyon trees.